semo4ka8/coding-challenges/singly_linked_lists/README.md

  + Defining a Node class to hold the values and links between nodes

- + Implementing a LinkedList class to handle external operations on the list like adding and removing nodes
+ + Implementing a LinkedList class to handle external operations on the list, like adding and removing nodes

+ + Swapping Elements in a Linked List